 How can I/my staff recognize the signs and symptoms of trauma in the client we work with?

 - Trauma and HIV was developed because several studies have shown that experiences of trauma are much more common among girls and women living with HIV (HIV+) than among those in the general population.
 So what is trauma, and what is its relationship with HIV?
-The Well Project provides information on this topic as well as additional resources on trauma and HIV.
+The Well Project Visit disclaimer page provides information on this topic as well as additional resources on trauma and HIV.
 The Well Project is supported by corporations, foundations, philanthropists, and individuals who recognize the importance of The Well Project’s core mission to improve the lives of people, especially women, living with HIV and AIDS.

 Where can I learn more about evidence-based and promising interventions to address the effects of trauma?